 You may have just read this title, “Can Fibroids Burst,” and instantly had a sinking feeling in the pit of your stomach.
-If you’ve had a uterine fibroid diagnosis, the question “Can uterine fibroids rupture?” may be on the top of your list.
+If you’ve had a uterine fibroid diagnosis, the question “Can uterine fibroids rupture?” may be on your list.

-While it rarely happens, a fibroid can rupture and cause painful symptoms.
+While it rarely happens, a ruptured fibroid or fibroid burst can cause painful symptoms.
 We want you to be informed, and we’ve created this guide to explain what happens when a fibroid bursts.

 Ruptured Fibroid and Discharge

 Uterine fibroids are non-cancerous growths in or on your uterus.
-Fibroids may cause symptoms depending on their size and location.
-While some women with fibroids have few or no symptoms, others experience debilitating issues that interfere with their quality of life.
+Fibroids may cause many different symptoms depending on their size and location.
+While some women with ruptured fibroids have few or no symptoms, others experience debilitating issues that interfere with their quality of life.

-In the majority of cases, fibroids are not life-threatening.
-However, they can cause severe complications if they rupture.
-A burst fibroid happens when a fibroid breaks open.
-Since fibroids have blood vessels and nerves, they can bleed and cause abdominal pain when they rupture.
+A ruptured fibroid happens when a fibroid breaks open.
+Since fibroids do have blood vessels and nerves, they can bleed and cause abdominal pain.

 Fibroids themselves don’t generate any discharge; however, pink discharge may indicate the presence of fibroids.
-This symptom may accompany bleeding between periods or heavy bleeding during periods.
-Light bleeding, or spotting, between periods mixed with cervical fluid can lead to any pink discharge you’re noticing.
+Other uterine fibroid rupture symptoms may include bleeding between periods or heavy bleeding during periods.
+Light bleeding, or spotting, between periods mixed with cervical fluid can lead to any pink discharge you notice.

 Can Uterine Fibroids Rupture?

-According to research and case studies, the causes of a ruptured fibroid can include:
+According to research and case studies, ruptured fibroid causes can include: